Mathematics -- an imagined tool for rational cognition

-This paper presents a solution that can be considered an elaboration of Dedekind's quotation from the beginning of the article.
-The basic theses that I intend to argue in this article are the following:
+This article presents a solution that can be considered an elaboration of Dedekind's quotation cited at the beginning of the article.
+The basic theses that I intend to argue are the following:

 \begin{itemize} \item Mathematical objects do not exist in the external world.
 They are imagined objects, some of which, at least approximately, exist in our internal world of activities or we can realize or represent them there. \item Mathematical truths are not truths about the external world but specifications (formulations) of mathematical conceptions. \item Mathematics is first and foremost our imagined tool by which, with certain assumptions about its applicability, we explore nature and synthesize our rational cognition of it. \end{itemize}